-With mobile map packages, you can quickly share your maps with mobile apps such as ArcGIS Explorer, ArcGIS Navigator, and apps developed using ArcGIS Runtime SDK 100 and later.
+With mobile map packages, you can quickly share your maps with mobile apps such as ArcGIS Field Maps and apps developed using ArcGIS Runtime SDK 100 and later.

 A mobile map package consolidates maps into a single file (.mmpk) that can be shared with your ArcGIS organizational account or copied directly to your mobile device.
 Supported layer types in the map and their data are included in the package.
 The mobile map package format is optimized for modern mobile devices and can run on any platform supported by ArcGIS Pro or ArcGIS Runtime.
 Common uses for mobile map packages include offline mapping and navigation.